Priyanka-Panjiyar/Prior-Learning-Assessment-and-Recognition-Policy-Analysis/README.md

 ### Conclusion
 This project successfully demonstrated the ability to clean and wrangle dataset.
 By applying systematic data cleaning and transformation techniques, the project delivered a high-quality dataset that can be leveraged for analysis, reporting, or integration into digital systems.
 The structured data provides improved accessibility and usability, ensuring better alignment with organizational objectives.

+# Data Quality Control for Lost and Found Pets Analysis

+## Project Description
+Data quality control is a crucial step to ensure the dataset's accuracy, completeness, and reliability for analysis.
+In this project, the quality control process focused on validating the cleaned dataset for completeness, uniqueness, and sensitivity before proceeding to further analysis.
+The processed data was categorized into **Passed** and **Failed** categories, enabling structured workflows for analysis.

+### Project Title
+**Data Quality Control for Lost and Found Pets Dataset**

+### Objective
+To ensure the dataset adheres to predefined quality standards, such as:
+1. Completeness of critical attributes.
+2. Uniqueness of records to avoid duplication.
+3. Identification of sensitive data for compliance and security.

+---

+## Methodology

+### 1. Data Profiling
+- Reviewed dataset to identify missing values, duplicates, and inconsistent formatting.
+- Assessed columns `Breed`, `Color`, and `Sex` for completeness and uniqueness.

+### 2. Data Cleaning
+- Handled missing and invalid values during the earlier data cleaning phase.
+- Addressed:
+  - Special characters in `Name` and `Color`.
+  - Inconsistent formats for `Sex` and `Date`.

+### 3. Data Validation Rules
+- **Completeness**:
+  - Ensured all rows in `Breed`, `Sex`, and `State` columns are filled.
+- **Uniqueness**:
+  - Verified that records are unique based on `Name`, `Date`, `Sex`, and `Breed`.
+- **Sensitive Data Detection**:
+  - Checked for potential PII (e.g., addresses, personal identifiers) using AWS Glue's transformation rules.

+### 4. Segregation of Data
+- **Passed Data**: Records meeting quality criteria stored in the **Passed** folder.
+- **Failed Data**: Incomplete or inconsistent records flagged and stored in the **Failed** folder.

+### 5. Output
+- Cleaned and validated data stored in:
+  - **Passed**: `s3://vcaci-trf-rah/lost_and_found_pets/data-quality/Passed/`
+  - **Failed**: `s3://vcaci-trf-rah/lost_and_found_pets/data-quality/Failed/`

+---

+## Tools and Technologies
+- **AWS Glue**: Data quality transformation and sensitive data detection.
+- **AWS S3**: Storage for cleaned and validated datasets.
+- **File Formats**: Parquet for system use; CSV for end-user accessibility.

+---